Embedding Dimension Phenomena in Intersection Complete Codes: Closed Embedding Dimension is Bounded by

 \begin{example} To make the construction in Lemma \ref{lem:itworks} concrete, we give an example for the intersection complete code $\C = \{\mathbf{123}, 12, 1,2,3,\emptyset\}$.
 We choose $\P$ in $\R^2$ with facets $P_1, P_2, P_3$ which are triangles meeting at a common vertex.
-This is shown below, and the various $p_\sigma$ are represented by dots.
+This is shown below on the left, and the various $p_\sigma$ are shown with labeled dots.
+The righthand side of the figure illustrates the closed convex realization $\V = \{V_1, V_2, V_3\}$ constructed in the proof of Lemma \ref{lem:itworks}.
 The sets $V_1$ and $V_2$ are triangles, and $V_3$ is the line segment from $p_{3}$ to $p_{123}$. \end{example}

-\begin{restatetheorem}{\ref{thm:cdimlinear}} Let $\C\subseteq 2^{[n]}$ be an intersection complete code, and $d=\dim(\Delta(\C))$.
+\begin{restatetheorem}{\ref{thm:cdimlinear}} Let $\C\subseteq 2^{[n]}$ be an intersection complete code with $n\ge 2$, and let $d=\dim(\Delta(\C))$.
 Then $\cdim(\C)\le \min \{2d+1, n-1\}$. \end{restatetheorem} \begin{proof} In this section we have chosen a polytopal complex $\P$ in $\R^{\min\{2d+1,n-1\}}$, and used it to construct a collection $\V = \{V_1,\ldots, V_n\}$ of closed convex sets.
 Lemma \ref{lem:itworks} says that $\V$ realizes $\C$ if and only if $\C$ is intersection complete.
 This proves the result. \end{proof} In Section \ref{sec:SDelta}, we will see that this bound on closed embedding dimension may fail dramatically for open embedding dimension.
 Before proving this, we use Section \ref{sec:sunflowercodeversion} to recall a theorem from \cite{sunflowers}, and show that it is equivalent to a statement about the open embedding dimension of a family of intersection complete codes.